Ansh2099/feedbeep-content-pipeline/PRD.md

 ## 📌 Overview

-This service is responsible for fetching news articles from public APIs (like NewsData.io), rewriting them using AI (Gemini/OpenAI), and storing the rewritten articles in Firestore for delivery through the FeedBeep app and chatbot interface.
+This service is responsible for fetching news articles from public APIs (like NewsData.io), rewriting them using AI (Gemini/OpenAI), and storing the rewritten articles in Supabase for delivery through the FeedBeep app and chatbot interface.

 ---